bbordere/SoulsSwitcher/README.md

 # Souls Switcher
 This little python script lets you play several From Software games in random order.
 Every X seconds, the game will change randomly.
-For the moment, it only works for Dark Souls Remastered, Dark Souls 2 (Scholar of the First Sin), Darl Souls 3, Sekiro and Elden Ring.<br><br>
+For the moment, it only works for Dark Souls Remastered, Dark Souls 2 (Scholar of the First Sin), Dark Souls 3, Sekiro and Elden Ring.<br><br>
 ![image (1)](https://github.com/bbordere/SoulsSwitcher/assets/45495330/44ede203-95f6-4e82-bb8c-4dde78fa29bf)

 ## How to use it ?